Being a school principal can sometimes feel like a lonely job.

 PBLWorks is proud to announce the launch of our PBL School Leader Networks.
-Beginning in the greater Los Angeles area and Massachusetts, we intend to grow regional networks across the U.S. to support the rapidly rising interest in bringing high-quality PBL to all students.
+Beginning in California and Massachusetts, we intend to grow regional networks across the U.S. to support the rapidly rising interest in bringing high-quality PBL to all students.

 While we know that teachers are the single biggest influence on student learning, we also know that leaders play a key role in creating the conditions and structures teachers need to be successful.
 As we’ve worked with thousands of teachers over the years, we find that many return to their classrooms excited to begin PBL with their students, but work in schools and systems that don’t support this type of deeper learning.
 We often hear from teachers that they are prevented from successfully implementing and sustaining PBL by challenges such as a lack of collaborative planning time, limited opportunities for extended learning time for student inquiry, conflicting accountability or curriculum policies, or a lack of a common vision for student learning.

 To our mind, this is where leadership comes in.
 Our Leader Theory of Action focuses on how leaders must develop their knowledge, skills, practices and dispositions, while also putting into place key conditions within the school to support teachers to implement and sustain PBL.
 We also know that school principals cannot do this work alone, which is why this program is designed for a principal to bring a school leadership team, including assistant principals, key teacher leaders, and instructional coaches.
 This distributed leadership approach ensures that diverse perspectives and needs are addressed as we support the school in planning the implementation of PBL.

 We think these networks will provide a space to reflect and develop concrete strategies for PBL implementation at your school.